 In his spare time, you’ll find Chris hiking and running neighborhood trails, watching movies, and reading at any number of local coffee shops.
 His cats, Goomba and Artemis, keep him from sleeping in on his days off.

-Ashley began as the Volunteer Administrator at Pleasant Grove in October 2014 and transitioned into Director of Connecting Ministries in October 2016, and in July 2022 embarked on her new journey as Director of Children & Youth Ministries.
+Ashley began as the Volunteer Administrator at Pleasant Grove in October 2014, transitioned into Director of Connecting Ministries in October 2016, and in July 2022 embarked on her new journey as Director of Children & Youth Ministries.
 A native of Raleigh, Ashley has a B.S.B.A. in Business Management with a minor in Religious Studies from UNC-Charlotte, a Masters in Christian Practice from Duke Divinity School, and spent a year in Louisiana with the Episcopal Service Corps.
 As hard as she tried to break away from her family's tradition as educators, she couldn't dismiss her love of nurturing young minds!

 Jill officially began as the Accompanist at Pleasant Grove on July 1, 2013.
 She grew up in Cary, NC and currently resides in Durham.
 She graduated with her bachelor and master degrees in music education from UNC-Greensboro.
 Jill served as the interim music director from January 2013 until Chris Dodson began in May 2013.
 Jill is also the chorus teacher at Riverside High School in Durham.
 Jill and her husband Mark have a daughter, Josephine (Joey) Renee, one dog, Lillian Virginia, and a cat, Heathcliff.
 She loves going to the beach, reading and going to concerts.
 She is an avid fan of DPAC (Durham Performing Arts Center) and the Duke Blue Devils!